 • Thrives in a constantly changing environment with the ability to handle a range of tasks and responsibilities.

 • Strong interpersonal skills and tact in building and maintaining relationships.

 • Significant desk work with extended periods of computer work (virtual and in-person meetings).

-• Regular travel to meetings in the Vancouver area.
+• Regular travel to meetings in the Metro Vancouver area.

 • Synthesize complex and diverse information.

 • Attention to detail with strong organizational skills.

 • Dynamic environment with multiple demands, changing priorities and regular interruptions.

 • Involvement with confidential / sensitive information and other issues requiring situational, commercial, and social awareness.

 • Engagement with other departments, levels of Crown and First Nation governments.

 Apply by emailing your cover letter and resume to email@example.com before 4:00 pm May 26, 2023.